 Street food.
 Israeli meat and vegetarian kitchen

 The following restaurants are all located in the south of Amsterdam, in the area called ‘Buitenveldert’.

-Pizza & Co – Pizza, Falafel, French fries
+Pizza & Co – Pizza, Pasta, French fries and more

 Rimon Deli – Bakery, Coffee corner, Grocery and Catering

 Mouwes – Grocery, Coffee corner

 - Buitenveldert Kastelenstraat (big department, including frozen food items.)